Zijiesun1236/GravOff-robot-/README.md

 # GravOff-robot
-introduction
+## Introduction
-the code for "parabolic trajectory regulation" in matlab format and low-level control code implemented in teensy 4.0
+This repository presents the code for "parabolic trajectory regulation" in matlab format and low-level control code implemented in teensy 4.0.

+# Conduct parabolic trajectory regulation